, December 05, 2024

 One important quality is, well, quality.
 Production values must be impeccable – as in movies impeccable.
 You cannot cut corners lest the viewer be waylaid.
 "Far from being traditional commercials, our videos have a cinematic feel and focus on bringing the importance of our products to life through storytelling", says Chaiyawan.

-Other common characteristics of sadvertisements, at least of the well-known ones: one, they are lengthy; two, they are dripping with emotion; three, many have spectacular O. Henry twists and endings; four, many claim to be based on true stories; five, they run only on social media; which means, six, they are content made more powerful by intimate viewing – a foot away from our faces, devices; seven, they do not sound like ads – no commercial 'in-your-face' editing or scoring; eight, the talents are more real than pretty.
+Other common characteristics of sadvertisements, at least of the well-known ones: one, they are lengthy; two, they are dripping with emotion; three, many have spectacular O. Henry twists and endings; four, many claim to be based on true stories; five, they run only on social media; which means, six, they are content made more powerful by intimate viewing on devices – a foot away from our faces; seven, they do not sound like ads – no commercial 'in-your-face' editing or scoring; eight, the talents are more real than pretty.
 "We have to present reality," Thanonchai Sornsriwichai, the director at the forefront of the trend, told CNN.

 "In the past, in advertisements, they always used beautiful people."